 Achieving biodiversity benefits in priority locations

 This project has utilised Strategic Management Prospects (SMP) modelling to consider latest science and cost-benefit effectiveness aiming to maximise and enhance biodiversity benefits of the project within the landscape.
-Western Port Intertidal Coastal Reserve is a priority location for controlling pest herbivores under Protecting Victoria’s Environment- Biodiversity 2037 (Bio2037), with a cost-benefit ranking in the top 20% for action (rabbit) across the whole state.
+French Island National Park is a priority location for controlling pest predators under Protecting Victoria’s Environment- Biodiversity 2037 (Bio2037), with a cost-benefit ranking in the top 20% for actions (cat control) across the whole state.

 This project has been identified as a high priority under the Western Port and South-East Melbourne Conservation Action Plan.

 |Priority locations in French Island National Park and working across private land in partnership with the French Island community

 |Melbourne Water, Zoos Victoria, Australian Government, French Island Landcare, Department of Energy, Environment and Climate Action (DEECA)

 |Registered Aboriginal Party/s relevant to the project or its area: